Beyond Midlife Magic

 As discussed on this site there is no basis for the narrative.
 Mark’s history was well documented during the trial and up to the present.
 After college he started numerous projects and edited a journal based on Ecotopian ideas.
 He eventually married his college sweetheart.
 No evidence has been presented to support his claims about Titania and unsurprisingly there appears to be no record of her.

 Major Richards started his Air Force career as a fighter pilot but after a devastating crash he no longer could fly.
 He became a procurement officer but the effects of his injuries remained throughout his life.
 He was not capable of the exploits Mark describes.
-He either was not the person communicating with Jo Ann or he should have encouraged her to stick to the truth.
+He was not the person communicating with Jo Ann.

 I have no doubt that Jo Ann believes that she has been touched by both.
-Sincerity, however, is not evidence and experience is not the best way to measure truth.
+Sincerity, however, is not evidence.

 Nazi Aliens and Contact